riversdark/riversdark.github.io/content/post/pest.md

 }
 ```

-To test our model we also create a dict of fake predictors.
+To test our model we'll also create a dict of fake predictors.
 The fake
 predictors would have the same value range as the real data, but more
-uniformly distributed to avoid complicate geometries in the data.
+uniformly distributed to avoid complicate geometries in observed data.
 Also
-the number of fake data is not necessarily equal that of the real data;
+the number of fake observations does not necessarily equal that of the real data;
-as a matter of fact we have generated more fake predictors than real
+as a matter of fact we have deliberately generated more fake predictors than the real
-data so that we'll have enough data to guarantee the model works well
+data so that we'll have enough data to guarantee the model works well,
-and if the model doesn't work well, we can rule out (to a certain degree
+and if it doesn't, we can rule out (to a certain degree
-of course) that the problem is with our data, so we can focus our
+of course) the problem being with our data, and focus our
 attention on debugging the model.

 ```python